 Let’s talk about what PIIT28 even is.
 PIIT stands for, “Pilates Intense Interval Training.”
-For those who are familiar with HIIT (high-intensity interval training), it’s the same concept: Do a set of moves for a set amount of time for each move with timed breaks in between.
-For example, with PIIT28, you’ll be doing 7 different moves, and you will do each move for 45 seconds to the best of your ability with a short 15-second break in between each move.
-Repeat the set three more times, and you’ve got your 28 minutes 40-second workout for the day.
+PIIT28 is a variable intensity interval training program.
+This means that you are rotating between high-intensity, medium-intensity, and low-intensity training for a short, efficient workout.
+With PIIT28, you’ll be doing 7 different moves, and you will do each move for 45 seconds with a short 15-second break in between each move.
+Repeat the set until you’ve done four rounds, and you’ve got your 28 minutes 40-second workout for the day.

 Going on, one thing I do want to note is that the actual workout is 28 minutes and 40 seconds.
 This does not include the warm-ups or the cool-downs, which I highly recommend everyone do.
 Warming up is essential.
 Trying to go hard with cold muscles is the simplest recipe for injury.
 As for cooling down, if you don’t want to be super sore the next day…

 Here is how the program is laid out: there are two rounds, and they are 28 days each.
 You will be working out six times a week.
 The program comes with 17(!) guided videos, along with ebooks breaking down the moves and warm-ups, a rep sheet for you to print and track your progress, and a forum and Facebook group for you to interact with other people taking on the challenge.
-There is also the PIITstagram challenge in which you post your progress daily on Instagram.
+If that’s not enough for you, there is also the PIITstagram challenge in which you post your progress daily on Instagram.
 This is how you prove that you earned the PIIT28 tank top.
 In addition to tons of resources and a supportive community, you also get four calendars to follow, a workout calendar and a calendar with PIITstagram prompts for both rounds.

 If you want to go all out and include the 28 Day Reset and save even more, you can get the Transformation Pack which includes all three programs and the 28 Day Reset.
 You can also get the Transformation Pack – Vegan option if you prefer!
 This is definitely the best deal as the 28 Day Reset is $69 by itself!